Latsan/Mavin-Analytics-Challenge/README.md

 ![](superbowl.png)

+---
-## Case Studay 2 Airline Passenger Satisfaction
+##  Airline Passenger Satisfaction Case study
 ### Scenario
 Customer satisfaction scores from 120,000+ airline passengers, including additional information about each passenger, their flight, and type of travel, as well as ther evaluation of different factors like cleanliness, comfort, service, and overall experience.